Managing Access Profiles

 Editing Access Profiles

-You can make changes to the name, description, and owner of any access profile in your site.
+You can make changes to any access profile in your site.

 Prerequisite: Create at least one access profile